 - Kayaking Tour of Krk Bridge and Islet of St. Mark

-And below are a few attractions tickets that you can buy online and in advance to save and time, and in some cases, skip the line.
+And below are some attraction tickets that you can buy online and in advance to save time and in some cases, skip the line.

 Where to stay on Krk Island?